MUSIC AUSTRALIA

 Frequently asked questions

-Activity must start between 2 October 2024 and 1 January 2025 and be completed within 12 months.
+Activity must start between 1 April 2025 to 30 June 2025, and be completed within 12 months.

-If the activity in your application starts before 2 October 2024, your application will not be eligible.
+If the activity in your application starts before 1 April 2025, your application will not be eligible.

-For activity that starts after 1 January 2025 please see the dates listed below and apply in the appropriate round.
+For activity that starts after 30 June 2025 please see the dates listed below and apply in the appropriate round.

 Yes – there will be additional rounds of this fund in 2024 and 2025.
 Please note that opening and closing dates are provisional and may change.
 There will be eligibility restrictions for applicants who are successful in previous rounds.

-Opening Date: 3 February 2025
+Opening date: 3 February 2025

-Closing Date: 1 April 2025
+Closing date: 1 April 2025

-Activity to commence from 2 July to -1 October 2025
+Activity to commence from 1 July 2025 – 30 September 2025

 Matched funding is Music Australia’s way of partnering with creatives who are engaging in activity that has income streams embedded, partners who are co-investing, or previous income/cash contributing to it.
 Matched funding is not limited to a cash injection upfront, but may include projected income from this or other activity.